Clean City FAQs

 All NYC businesses are also required to set out their trash in bins with secure lids.
 This ruling was put into effect as of March 1, 2024.

-• If you already use a bin with a secure lid that is 55 gallons or less for trash set out, you may continue to use it until June 2026.
 After that, you will need to switch to the official NYC Bin, which are available at a significantly lower price than similar bins at retail stores at www.bins.nyc or by calling 1-855-NYC-BINS.

 Separate NYC Bins are also available for purchase for recycling and composting, though they are not required.